HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The RFI instruction restores the instruction address segment, instruction address offset and the processor status register from the control registers I-PSW-0 and I-PSW-1.
+The RFI instruction restores the instruction addrePSW.[seg]ment, instruction address offset and the processor status register from the control registers I-PSW-0 and I-PSW-1.

 #### Operation

 ```
    if ( !
-ST.[ PRIV ] ) privilegedOperationTrap( );
+PSW.[P] ) privilegedOperationTrap( );

    PSW-0 <- I-PSW-0;
    PSW-1 <- I-PSW-1;